Gaurav-Mer/sheet2bill/QuickBill_Flow_Project_Specification.md

 *   **Basic Invoice Generators (e.g., Invoice-Generator.com):** Too simplistic, lacking workflow automation, client management, and professional customization.
 They often fail to store client history effectively.

 ### 2.3.
 Market Opportunity
-QuickBill Flow targets a significant and underserved segment of the market that desires a "just right" solution.
+Sheet2bill targets a significant and underserved segment of the market that desires a "just right" solution.
 By focusing on a highly efficient workflow—from job creation to client approval to final invoicing—we can capture users who feel overwhelmed by complexity or limited by simplicity.
 The emphasis on professional presentation (templates) and security (access control) will be key differentiators.

 ## 3. System Architecture & Technology Stack (Proposed)